 2. The Vice President must be an ISPLS voting member and shall be elected by the membership-at-large for a term of two (2) years whose term shall commence at the annual meeting, and without further election, shall, upon completion of their term, become President.

-3. The Secretary may be an ISPLS voting member and shall be selected by the incoming President, subject to the approval of the Board of Governors.

-4. The Treasurer must be an ISPLS voting member, and shall be elected by the membership-at-large for a term of three (3) years to commence at the annual meeting.
+3. The Treasurer must be an ISPLS voting member, and shall be elected by the membership-at-large for a term of three (3) years to commence at the annual meeting.

-5. Each Geographical Director must be an ISPLS voting member and shall be elected by each qualifying Geographical Section as defined under Article V, Section I of these Bylaws for a term of three (3) years.
+4. Each Geographical Director must be an ISPLS voting member and shall be elected by each qualifying Geographical Section as defined under Article V, Section I of these Bylaws for a term of three (3) years.